Orders, decorations, and medals of Canada: Commemorative medals

+A medal for the sesquicentennial of Confederation in 2017 was originally planned and work on it progressed to the point of renderings, prepared medal certificates, and drafted regulations and letters patent before Minister of Canadian Heritage Melanie Joly cancelled the project in 2016, without stated reason.

 Long service and good conduct medals

-The Canadian Forces Decoration (post-nominal letters CD) is given members of the Canadian Forces of all ranks who have completed twelve years of military service.
+The Canadian Forces' Decoration (post-nominal letters CD) was initiated in 1949 and first awarded in September 1951.
+The medal replaced all other long service awards for those joining the Canadian Forces after September 1939.
+It is awarded to members of the Canadian Forces of all ranks who have completed twelve years of military service.
 By convention, it is also given to the governor general of Canada upon his or her appointment as viceroy, which includes the title of Commander-in-Chief in and over Canada.
 Despite its name, the Canadian Forces Decoration is a medal, as opposed to a decoration.